The following video, article and photography were provided by our partner, Chef Billy Parisi.

 - Best Cooking Methods: Baked, grilled, deep-fried, pan-roasted or braised.

 - Pairing Suggestions: Bacon, capers, tarragon, lemon, butter, curry, onion, fennel, white wine and thyme.
-One of my all-time favorite dishes is linguine in white clam sauce, but clams are also delicious in cioppino and paella.
+Linguine in white clam sauce is one of the most delicious clam-based dishes, but they’re are also perfect in cioppino and paella.

 - Flavor Profile: Ocean-like flavor that is salty and slightly sweet with light mushroom-like undertones.